 CAPS and COSI also worked together to create Plant Solutions for Global Problems, an interactive videoconferencing program for middle and high school students that focuses on plant sciences.
 Using online software, this program brings together students from across the country to interact with a PhD fellow from the Translational Plant Sciences graduate program at The Ohio State University and a COSI educator.
 Program topics include careers in plant sciences, the role of plants in the food system, bioproducts, and plant/microbe interactions.
 Each participating classroom receives a kit of materials prior to the program.
 Each kit includes lesson plans for pre/post activites related to food waste, food loss, plant growth in varying conditions, and genetic engineering.
 Kits include all of the materials necessary for a class of 30 students to complete all of the experiments and activites.

-Thanks to funding from the American Society of Plant Biologists, COSI is offering a limited number of scholarships for free programming in the 2017-2018 academic year.
+Thanks to funding from the American Society of Plant Biologists, COSI is offering a limited number of scholarships for free programming.
 Visit COSI's website for more information about this opportunity and to apply for a scholarship for your class.

 Watch the short video below for a short overview of this new program.